Previous: Mount Information, Up: Filesystem Handling [Contents][Index]

 flags contains the one-bit field identified by the following mask macro:

-This bit on means to force the unmounting even if the filesystem is
+MNT_FORCEThis bit on means to force the unmounting even if the filesystem is

 busy, by making it unbusy first.
 If the bit is off and the filesystem is

-fails with errno
+busy, umount2 fails with errno = EBUSY.
+Depending

 on the filesystem, this may override all, some, or no busy conditions.